MosheGroot/42projects_archive/ft_containers/README.md

 # ft_containers project

-  Rewrite some of STL containers: vector, stack, map and set.
+  Rewrite some of STL containers: vector, stack, map, and set.

   Map and set are based on own implementation of Red-black tree.

-  Languare: C++
+  Language: C++

 ## Result
 * Work with template classes and functions